gh-andre/KeePassFont/README.md

 notes and group hierarchy.

-Being able to search through password history is quite important for those who want to track down some old compromised passwords and KeePass does not offer history search in the application either.
+Being able to search through password history is quite important for those who want to track down some old compromised passwords, and KeePass does not offer history search in the application either.

 The new XSL template `Ext/XSL/KDBX_Dump_HTML.xsl` outputs all fields,